marybeshaw/skill-building-program/badge-templates/micro.md

 ## Suggested Assignment
 *(These should have more project-based requirements in Journeyman level)*

+1) Show a {Skill Category} master how you can use {Skill Category}.
+  - [ ] You must be able to explain the goal topics above and how they are used.

-- Show a {Skill Category} master how you can use {Skill Category}.
+2) Show a {Skill Category} master how you can use {Skill Category}.
-    - You must be able to explain the goal topics above and how they are used.
+  - [ ] You must be able to explain the goal topics above and how they are used.

 -----